szaouam/postgresbackup-boshrelease/docs/pgbackup.md

 This release aims to support both v1 and v2 manifest.
 Currently, only Openstack templates are offered by default, support for other Iaas are welcome.

-The first step is to choose under wish bosh you want to use de the postgres-backup release :
+You'll need to edit the manifest of the deployment to amend.
+You may choose to download the manifest from bosh director, or modify a version you saved into you version control.

 ```sh
 bosh deployment your-bosh-deployment.yml
 ```